The Hans India

 The Hans India is an Indian English-language daily newspaper published in the states of Andhra Pradesh and Telangana as well as in New Delhi.
-The newspaper was started on 15 July 2011 and belongs to Hyderabad Media House Ltd., which also owns Telugu-language news channel HMTV.
+The newspaper was launched on 15 July 2011 and is owned to Hyderabad Media House Ltd., which also owns Telugu-language news channel HMTV.
 The chief editor is V. Ramu Sarma.

 The Hans India is a part of Kapil Group, promoted by K. Vaman Rao.
 Kapil Group is a business conglomerate of over 30 companies whose first company, Kapil Chit Funds was started in 1981.

 Name

 The name of the newspaper – The Hans India – has been derived from the word 'Hans', meaning swan in Hindi.

-K. Ramachandra Murthy, MD and CEO of Hyderabad Media House at the time, noted, “We chose the swan as the symbol for HMTV and also named our paper after this bird as it has the ability to separate milk from water.
-In the same way, we aim to separate truth from untruth and fact from fiction.”
+K. Ramachandra Murthy, MD and CEO of Hyderabad Media House at the time, noted, "We chose the swan as the symbol for HMTV and also named our paper after this bird as it has the ability to separate milk from water.
+In the same way, we aim to separate truth from untruth and fact from fiction."
 The paper has the tagline 'Free, Frank, and Fearless'.